-Create your Webhook Endpoint
+Create your webhook endpoint

 We also recommend that you read our guide about good practices for implementing webhooks.